numencode/wn-fundamentals-plugin/README.md

 ## Backend overrides

-A backend dashboard override system is incorporated in the plugin and includes a user-friendly Settings page.
+A backend dashboard override system is incorporated in the plugin and includes a user-friendly "Settings" page.

 ## Common translations